SuJiKiNen/JaPassX/README.md

 JaPassX
 =======

-An ASS Parser for processing
+An ASS Parser for processing to create karaoke effecs.